Wolastoqiyik: Current situation

 Today, in New Brunswick, there are approximately 7,700 Wolastoqiyik with status in the Madawaska, Tobique, Woodstock, Kingsclear, Saint Mary's and Oromocto First Nations.
-There are also 1700 in the Houlton Band in Maine, and 1200 in the Viger First Nation in Quebec.
-The Brothers is a reserve made up of two islands in the Kennebecasis River; they are uninhabited but available for hunting and fishing.
+There are also 1,700 in the Houlton Band in Maine, and 1,200 in the Wolastoqiyik Wahsipekuk First Nation in Quebec.
+The Brothers 18 is a reserve made up of two islands in the Kennebecasis River; they are uninhabited but available for hunting and fishing.

 About 650 native speakers of Wolastoqey remain, and about 500 of Passamaquoddy, living on both sides of the border between New Brunswick and Maine.
 Most are older, although some young people have begun studying and preserving the language.
-An active program of scholarship on the Wolastoqey-Passamaquoddy language takes place at the Mi'kmaq - Maliseet Institute at the University of New Brunswick, in collaboration with the native speakers.
-David Francis Sr., a Passamaquoddy elder living in Sipayik, Maine, has been an important resource for the program.
+An active program of scholarship on the Wolastoqey-Passamaquoddy language takes place at the Mi'kmaq-Wolastoqey Centre at the University of New Brunswick, in collaboration with the native speakers.
+David Francis Sr., a Passamaquoddy elder living in Sipayik (Passamaquoddy Pleasant Point Reservation), Maine, has been an important resource for the program.
 The institute has the goal of helping Native American students master their native languages.
-The linguist Philip LeSourd has done extensive research on the language.
+Philip LeSourd, a linguist, has done extensive research on the language.

 The Houlton Band of Maliseet was invited to take a nonvoting seat in the Maine Legislature, starting with the 126th Legislature in 2013.
 Henry John Bear, a treaty rights educator, tribal lawyer, fisherman and forester, was elected by his people to this seat.

 There have been centuries of intermarriage between the Wolastoqiyik and European colonists and settlers.
 Surnames associated with Wolastoqey ancestry include: Denis, Sabattis, Gabriel, Saulis, Atwin, Launière, Athanase, Nicholas, Brière, Bear, Ginnish, Jenniss, Solis, Vaillancourt, Wallace, Paul, Polchies, Tomah, Sappier, Perley, Aubin, Francis, Sacobie, Nash, Meuse.
 Also included are DeVoe, DesVaux, DeVou, DeVost, DeVot, DeVeau.

 The Wolastoqiyik own the Kataskomiq reserve.